SD cards/ USB storage

 - When purchasing SD cards, always buy a quality brand such as SanDisk, Kingston or Lexar.

-- If data is to be logged to a USB storage device, the optional RLCAB073 cable or the RLACS237 start/stop logging switch with a USB port is required.
-Racelogic recommends good quality USB storage media - write speeds above 7 MB/s (4 MB/s absolute minimum), a speed class of 10 (4 absolute minimum) and good USB chipsets are essential.
+- If data is to be logged to a USB storage device, the optional RLCAB073 cable or the RLACS237 start/stop logging switch with USB port is required.
+Racelogic recommend good quality USB storage media - write speeds above 7 MB/s (4 MB/s absolute minimum), a speed class of 10 (4 absolute minimum) and good USB chipsets are essential.

 VBOX Video HD2 supports both FAT32 and exFAT file formats - this means that the majority of SD cards/ USB memory of any size can be used out of the box.

 If an SD card/ USB storage is formatted in the NTFS file format, it will need to be reformatted into an exFAT or FAT32 file system before it will work with a VBOX Video HD2 unit.

 - exFAT reformatting can be done directly within Windows by right clicking on the media and selecting 'Format'.

 - FAT32 reformatting for media with sizes up to 32 GB can be done directly within Windows by right clicking on the media and selecting 'Format'.